slevithan/regex/README.md

 <details>
   <summary>👉 <b>Show more details</b></summary>

-- **Quantity:** Only one definition group is allowed per regex, but it can contain any number of named groups and those groups can appear in any order.
+- **Quantity:** Only one definition group is allowed per regex, but it can contain any number of named groups, and those groups can appear in any order.
 - **Placement:** Apart from trailing whitespace and comments (allowed by implicit flag <kbd>x</kbd>), definition groups must appear at the end of their pattern.
 - **Contents:** At the top level of definition groups, only named groups, whitespace, and comments are allowed.
 - **Duplicate names:** All named groups within definition groups must use unique names.